 Limited Licenses but Ample Opportunities

 Arizona is a limited-license state, however, so getting in the drawing for one is a must.
-On average, over 13,000 hunters apply for turkey tags each year and only half are successful in getting one.
-After that fact, the actual hunter success rate can be between 18-30%.
+On average, over 13,000 hunters apply for turkey tags each year, and only half are successful in getting one.
+After that fact, the actual hunter success rate ranges from 18-30%.
 So apply often and hunt hard when you head to Arizona.

-To put it lightly, information on Gould’s in Arizona is slim!
+To put it lightly, information on Gould’s in Arizona is slim.
 We canvassed many well-connected folks in the turkey world and largely came up short.
-If you end up on this page and have in fact hunted Gould’s in Arizona please reach out to Ryan Newhouse, the author, and we’d love to hear about your experience.
+If you end up on this page and have hunted Gould’s in Arizona, please reach out to Ryan Newhouse, the author, and we’d love to hear about your experience.

 Gould’s also exist in New Mexico, and we will look to cover that opportunity next year.